 - Moonwalker, and the two video games modeled after it.

-- Even though Starship Troopers is based on the back cover of the novel that originally introduced the whole concept of Powered Armor, it and it's sequels have little to do with the original, and thus don't have the armor.
-Then the third movie "introduces" mechs just for the cool of it.
+- Even though Starship Troopers is based on the back cover of the novel that originally introduced the whole concept of Powered Armor, it and its sequels have little to do with the original, and thus don't have the armor.
+Then Starship Troopers 3: Marauder "introduces" mechs just for the cool of it.

 - The first three Terminator films were conducted at the human scale.
-Watch the trailer for Salvation, however, and... suddenly, giant robot!
+Terminator Salvation shows giant mecha robots in Skynet's army that are used to round up human survivors.

 - All Star Wars films since The Empire Strikes Back have added walkers such as the AT-AT and AT-ST. The Phantom Menace even introduced Transforming Mecha (specifically, droid starfighters which could shift into walkers when needed.)